-The OnlineEd pre-license course entitled LEGAL ASPECTS OF REAL ESTATE fulfills the 45 hour Real Estate Elective education requirement necessary for obtaining a real estate license in California.
-The price of the complete course is $139.00.
+The OnlineEd pre-license course fulfills the 45-hour Real Estate Practice education requirement necessary for obtaining a real estate license in California.
 As a part of a course package, the price of this course may be less.

-The student is advised to visit the California Department of Real Estate’s web site at http://www.dre.ca.gov for license application requirements.
+The student is advised to visit the California Bureau of Real Estate's web site at http://www.bre.ca.gov for license application requirements.

 Student Material / Equipment Required